manishasankar97/django-app/README.md

 <h3>DEVELOPMENT</h3>
 <h5>1.
 Set up Django\</h5>
 To create a Django app, we’ll need to install Django.
-That’s easy enough!\
+That’s easy enough!\<br />
 First, though, consider creating a new virtual environment for your project so you can manage your dependencies separately.\
 <h5>1.1 Install Django\</h5>
 Now, we can install Django: